Avoiding Time Theft in a Work from Home Company

 Time theft occurs when employees get paid for the time that they did not actually work.
 Hitting the snooze button on tasks not only contributes to your company’s losses but also hurts overall productivity.
 In a study done by business software hub Software Advice in 2015, 43% of employees are guilty of time theft, costing companies an annual productivity loss of $400 billion.

 Time theft comes in many forms

-In fact, time theft at a work from home company can be in many forms.
+In fact, time theft in a work from home set-up can be in many forms.
 One example is incorrectly jotting down the time it took to work on a project.
 It’s also easy to say that they’ve been working for three hours and counting even when they’ve just begun work five minutes ago.

 Taking extended breaks is similarly another form of time theft.
 This is prevalent and can be difficult to monitor because of home-based-work nature.
 Who knows, they could be taking hourly coffee breaks or logging on to their Netflix.
 Lastly, internet indulgence.
 This gave birth to ‘silent productivity killers’ like excessive browsing of social media accounts, checking personal emails, and online gaming or even shopping!

 It is worth to note that time theft is not exclusive to employees.
 Employers can steal time too by asking employees to work extra hours without compensating them for it.
 In particular, time theft can be in a form of unnecessary meetings in disguise.
 This gives employees inadequate time to complete their tasks causing a delay on deliverables.

 Thankfully, you can battle time theft through time-tracking apps.
 These tools will help your staff get the work done while providing strategic monitoring solutions for your work from home company:

 1. Hubstaff is a time tracking software that can allow your work from home company to manage the productivity level and workflow of your home-based team.
 Additionally, it’s great how it allows you to track time on Windows, Macs, and Android and Apple devices.